priyalkatudia/priyalkatudia/README.md

 - 👀 I’m interested in Computer Ccience, specifically Front-End Development, UI/UX Design and Cybersecurity
 - 🌱 I’m currently a Junior in High School
 - 💞️ I’m looking to collaborate on any mutual interests
-- 📫 How to reach me: @priyalkatudia on Instagram
+- 📫 How to reach me: priyalckatudia@gmail.com
-- 😄 Pronouns: she/her
-- ⚡ Hobbies: dancing, painting, cooking

 <!---
 priyalkatudia/priyalkatudia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.